 When a Windows 10 device is AAD + MDM enrolled, as explained in the following blog here, users always face an odd situation where they need to use their personal Microsoft account to install applications from the Windows store.

 If it’s a company-owned device, users won’t prefer to log in to Windows Store using a personal account.
 When your MDM is Intune, then Intune company portal is one of the applications which all cooperate-owned devices should have.

 How to Add Apps to Business Store and Install Intune Company Portal

 Using Microsoft Store for Business can remove the dependency of using a personal account to log in to the Windows store.
 Signup to Microsoft Store for Business from here and start using it.

 There are two types of apps that you can add to a private store (Microsoft Store for Business).
 One is the applications already published in Windows Store (this option is explained in this post), and the other option is to add LOB apps to the private store.

-From the Microsoft Store for Business, select Manage button and click on Inventory to find out already published apps.
-There is an option to add New LOB apps to Windows Store for business as you can see in the screen capture below (I’ve not tested this).
+From the Microsoft Store for Business, select the Manage button and click on Inventory to find out already published apps.
+There is an option to add New LOB apps to Microsoft Store for Business, as you can see in the screen capture below (I’ve not tested this).